NEA RESEARCH LABS: Program Description

 We reserve the right to limit our support of a project to a particular phase(s) or cost(s).
 All costs included in your Project Budget must be expended during your period of performance.
 Costs associated with other federal funds, whether direct or indirect (e.g., flow down through a state arts agency), can't be included in your Project Budget.
 No pre-award costs are allowable in the Project Budget.
 Costs incurred before the earliest project start date of March 1, 2022, can't be included in your budget or cost share/match.

 All applications submitted and cooperative agreements made in response to these guidelines are subject to the National Endowment for the Arts' cooperative agreement regulations and terms and conditions.

 Period of Performance

-Our support of a project may start on or after March 1, 2021.
+Our support of a project may start on or after March 1, 2022.
 The period of performance is a minimum of 12 months and a maximum of 24 months.
 Applicants whose projects are recommended will work with the Arts Endowment to develop and agree to the specific plans, schedules, activities, and terms for the cooperative agreement before it is finalized.
-An awardee may not receive more than one National Endowment for the Arts award for the same project during the same period of performance.
+An awardee may not receive more than one National Endowment for the Arts award for the same activities during the same period of performance.